 Debt As A Necessary Evil To Build Wealth

 The only reason why I take on debt is to leverage up on potentially appreciating assets like San Francisco real estate.
 So far, so good as the labor market is robust in the Bay Area, and the bubble in tech hasn’t popped, yet.
+Big tech is winning big during the pandemic.
 Remember, despite the dotcom meltdown and financial crisis, rents still went up.